jaykhatri0875/gale-shapely-Implementation-/README.md

 # gale-shapely-Implementation-
-Simple implementation of Gale shapely algorithm, used for match matching (basically everywhere).
+Simple implementation of Gale shapely algorithm in python, used for match matching (basically everywhere).